Kuniko925/Fairness-explainability/.github/README.md

 <a id = "RF"></a>
 ## Reference
-[1] Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "" Why should i trust you?"
+<p align="justify">[1] Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. ""Why should i trust you?"
 Explaining the predictions of any classifier."
 Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
-2016.<br>
+2016.</p>
-[2] Aslansefat, Koorosh, et al. "Explaining black boxes with a SMILE: Statistical Model-agnostic Interpretability with Local Explanations."
-IEEE Software (2023).
+<p align="justify">[2] Aslansefat, Koorosh, et al. "Explaining black boxes with a SMILE: Statistical Model-agnostic Interpretability with Local Explanations."
+IEEE Software (2023).</p>

 ## Aknowledgement
 We would like to thank Responsible AI Hull Research Group and DAIM at University of Hull for their support.

 ## License
 This framework is available under an MIT License.